 Experimental overview

 Archival samples for this work came from a short-term study in male B6C3F1 mice, described previously (Rooney et al., 2017).
 Phenobarbital (PB; 99.8% purity, lot number SLBF7347V) was purchased from Sigma-Aldrich (St. Louis, MO) and administered at 0 (Con) or 600 ppm via drinking water to 10-11 week-old mice for seven days.
-Phenobarbital was selected for the chemical treatment in this experiment as it is a well-studied reference chemical with known biomarkers (e.g. Cyp2b10, Cyp3a11) (Elcombe et al., 2014) and transcriptional effects in the mouse liver (Geter et al., 2014) .
+Phenobarbital was selected for the chemical treatment in this experiment as it is a well-studied reference chemical with known biomarkers (e.g., Cyp2b10, Cyp3a11) (Elcombe et al., 2014) and transcriptional effects in the mouse liver (Geter et al., 2014) .
 Mice were reared under standard conditions within an AAALAC-accredited animal facility located in Research Triangle Park, NC, as previously described (Lake et al., 2016).
 All procedures involving animals were approved by the U.S. Environmental Protection Agency (U.S. EPA) Institutional Animal Care and Use Committee.

 At the time of collection, liver lobes were systematically trimmed, and portions of left lateral, caudate, and right medial lobes were mixed, flash frozen in liquid nitrogen, and stored at -80°C. Frozen mouse liver samples were arbitrarily selected from control (Con) and PB groups (n=6/group), divided on dry ice into four portions (~20-30 mg each), and then preserved according to the following methods (Fig. 1): stored at -80°C as frozen (FR); fixed in 70% ethanol for 3 months (OH); preserved in 10% buffered formalin for 18 hours followed by 70% ethanol to 3 months (18F); and fixed in 10% buffered formalin for 3 months (3F).
 Ethanol is a coagulant-type fixative that does not induce crosslinks and other biochemical modifications seen with formalin (Fox et al., 1985).
 However, it often results in excessive shrinkage of morphologic features, and thus formalin is the standard fixative used for histopathological evaluation.
 A 10% buffered formalin solution (ThermoFisher Scientific; cat. #SF100-4; Fairlawn, NJ) contains approximately 4% formaldehyde (weight/volume).

-Samples from OH, 18F, and 3F groups were kept at 4°C for 3 months, and then processed into paraffin blocks by standard histological methods: 80% ethanol for 30 minutes, twice; followed by 95% ethanol for 45 minutes each, twice; three changes of 100% ethanol for 45 minutes each; and three changes of xylenes (ThermoFisher Scientific, Fairlawn, NJ) for 30 minutes each; two changes of Paraplast™ Tissue Embedding Media (ThermoFisher Scientific, Fairlawn, NJ) at 58-60°C for 30 minutes each and finally two changes of Paraplast™ at 58-60°C under vacuum for 1 hour each.
+Samples from OH, 18F, and 3F groups were kept at 4°C for 3 months, and then processed into paraffin blocks by standard histological methods: 80% ethanol for 30 minutes, twice; followed by 95% ethanol for 45 minutes each, twice; three changes of 100% ethanol for 45 minutes each; and three changes of xylenes (ThermoFisher Scientific, Fairlawn, NJ) for 30 minutes each; two changes of Paraplast™ Tissue Embedding Media (ThermoFisher Scientific, Fairlawn, NJ) at 58-60°C for 30 minutes each; and, finally, two changes of Paraplast™ at 58-60°C under vacuum for 1 hour each.
 The FR samples served as high-quality RNA controls.
 The 18-hour fixation time (18F) was selected to recapitulate a standard protocol for clinical and experimental samples, in particular those that may be used for immunohistochemical analyses (Fox et al., 1985).
 The 3-month formalin fixation (3F) was selected as an arbitrary long-term fixation scenario expected to have more severe formalin-induced RNA degradation.
 FFPE blocks were then stored at room temperature for up to 4 months until sectioning for RNA isolation.

 RNA isolation and demodification